 Fishing in Gainesville Fl

 The best part about Gainesville fishing is how close the city is to the state’s most famous bass fisheries.
-Great fishing locations are known for their trophy bass, and consistent numbers are Santa Fe Lake, Orange Lake, Lochloosa Lake, and Rodman Reservoir.
+Great fishing locations are known for their trophy bass, and even numbers are Santa Fe Lake, Orange Lake, Lochloosa Lake, and Rodman Reservoir.
 These fisheries have heavily vegetated dark waters, an ideal habitat for producing giant largemouth bass in large quantities.
-Fishing in Gainesville Florida is great throughout the year but the best time is in the spring during the bass spawn.
+Fishing in Gainesville, Florida, is excellent throughout the year, but the best time is in the spring during the bass spawn.

 Angler’s Top Choice

 Rodman Reservoir Fishing!